hashicorp/terraform-provider-google/website/docs/r/bigtable_instance.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

 * `id` - an identifier for the resource with format `projects/{{project}}/instances/{{name}}`
+* `cluster.0.state` - describes the current state of the cluster.

 ## Timeouts